Table of Contents

 After the intake of poison there is an inhibition of acetylcholine secretion at the neuromuscular junction.
 First, the eye muscles are paralyzed, then other facial and pharyngeal muscles.
 Even vomiting and diarrhea are typical before death due to suffocation or cardiac arrest.
 The treatment is done with an antiserum, which reduces the mortality from about 90 % to 10 %.

 Clostridium difficile infections

 Clostridium difficile is an obligate anaerobic spore former with ubiquitous occurrence.
 Approximately 80 % of the infants and < 5 % of the adults are infected.
-The infection usually occurs nosocomially (48 hours after hospital admission until 4 weeks after dismissal), faecal-oral route.
-The diarrhoea is highly contagious, even indirectly via surfaces.
+The infection usually occurs nosocomially (48 hours after hospital admission until 4 weeks after dismissal), fecal-oral route.
+The diarrhea is highly contagious, even indirectly via surfaces.

 Risk factors for Clostridium difficile infection:

 - previous antibiotic therapy (in particular, Clindamycin, ampicillin and cephalosporins)

 - Old age

 Clinical symptoms are watery, greenish diarrhea with foul odor, lower abdominal pain, fever, leukocytosis and hypoalbuminemia.